 Registration with the Registry Agency

-A trade representation office registered in the Unified Trade Register of the BCCI is also subject to an additional registration – in BULSTAT Register with the Registry Agency.
+A trade representation office registered in the Unified Trade Register of the BCCI is also subject to an additional registration in the BULSTAT Register with the Registry Agency.
 Such registration should be done within a period of 7 days by means of a standard form application along with the following documents being enclosed thereto: decision of the BCCI for registration of the trade representation office, document for paid state fee, declaration on the truthfulness of the stated circumstances, power of attorney.
-The application may be filed electronically (via the Internet) as well, including by a lawyer authorized for such purpose.
-The Registry Agency allocates a unified identification code (UIC, BULSTAT Code) to the registered trade representation office which the BCCI should be notified of.
+The application may be filed via the Internet as well, including by a lawyer authorized for such purpose.

 Fees and Other Costs